Ways to Become a Leader on Campus

-Your friends can help you decide what platform to run on, which strengths you can capitalize on and which weaknesses you can address.
+Your friends can help you decide what position to run for, which strengths you can capitalize on and which weaknesses you can address.
 If you’re running in an election, your friends can help you design and put up flyers.
 Friends make a great sounding board for your ideas and speeches as well.

 Don’t expect to take on a leadership role in an organization you just joined.
 It’s important to pay your dues and prove your dedication to a group before gunning to lead it.